chili-publish/grafx-documentation/docs/GraFx-Publisher/convert/intro/index.md

 To support this streamlining template adaptation and integration, CHILI GraFx has extensions like

-- GraFx Publisher Converter for Adobe InDesign-
+- GraFx Publisher Converter for Adobe InDesign
 - Data Manager
 - Live Preflight
 - Converter for Adobe Illustrator